raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 ## Totals Comparison

-With all that out of the way, there is not a huge amount of difference; these numbers are estimates and should not be taken to show that one provider is always cheaper.
-Note that Move to Cloud costs would probably negate the difference between on-premises and cloud.
+These numbers are estimates and should not be taken to show that one provider is always cheaper, but there is not a huge amount of difference in this senario, as Move to Cloud costs would probably negate the difference between on-premises and cloud.
-### The point is that for stable IaaS workloads infrastructure cost is not a primary driver for deciding where to locate. ###

 ![Image-2](https://raoconnor.github.io/docs/assets/images/CloudCompare-3.png)

+#### The point is that for stable IaaS workloads infrastructure cost is not a primary driver for deciding where to locate. ####

 The value of public cloud can be challenging to articulate, especially when a client is primarily concerned with cost.
 Assigning a monetary value to advantages such as increased speed, accessibility of complex services, regional or global presence, and a host of other benefits aligns with business values but can sometimes sound like wishful thinking.